Table of Contents

 If want to know about RDBMS you can visit the site

-MySQL is an open-source RDBMS that uses Structured Query Language (SQL).
-Developed by Oracle Corporation, it is one of the most widely used database systems globally.
+Anyway, in easy way we can say, MySQL is an open-source RDBMS that uses (SQL).
+This one, the most popular database systems in the world was created by Oracle Corporation.
 MySQL is known for its ease of use, scalability, and active community support.
 It is commonly employed for managing and organizing structured data in various applications, ranging from small-scale projects to large-scale enterprise systems.
 MySQL supports multiple storage engines, transactions, and provides robust features for data security and integrity.
 As an open-source solution, MySQL is freely available for use and has a substantial ecosystem of tools and resources.

 Advantages of MySQL